Greyoll/CSC423-Web-App-Dev/README.md

 # Valdez Medical Portal

-A comprehensive medical portal web application built with React and Node.js that enables patients, doctors, and administrators to manage appointments, user accounts, and medical records.
+A comprehensive medical portal web application built with React and Node.js that enables patients, doctors, and admins to manage appointments and user accounts.

 ## Features